LinMarc1210/csie-data-science/README.md

 ### Tools and Technologies

 - **News API**: [Newscatcher API](https://newscatcherapi.com/) for real-time news retrieval.
-- **Programming Language**: Python.
+- **Programming Language**: Python
-- **Libraries**: pandas, NumPy, scikit-learn, matplotlib, and other data analysis and visualization tools.
+- **Libraries**: pandas, NumPy, scikit-learn, matplotlib, torch and other data analysis and visualization tools.
 - **Deployment**: Hosted on [GitHub Pages](https://pages.github.com/) (or other public hosting).

 ### How to Use